Blizzard Challenge 2019 Rules

-- After registration and completion of the required licenses, download passwords will issued, as described on the main Blizzard 2018 page.
+- After registration and completion of the required licenses, download passwords will be issued, as described on the main Blizzard 2019 page.

 - Each participant must try to recruit at least ten volunteer listeners.
 If possible, these should be people who have some professional knowledge of synthetic speech.